baaivision/JudgeLM/README.md

 JudgeLM is an open platform for training, serving, and evaluating scalable large language model judges.
 - JudgeLM is a scalable language model judge, designed for evaluating LLMs in open-ended scenarios.
 It achieves an agreement exceeding 90\% that surpasses the human-to-human agreement.
-- JudgeLM dataset contains 100K judge samples for training and 5K judge samples for validating.
+- JudgeLM dataset contains 100K judge samples for training and 5K judge samples for validation.
 All the judge samples have the GPT-4-generated high-quality judgements.

 JudgeLM's core features include:
 - The training and evaluation code for state-of-the-art LLM judges.